Xiao Tong: Death

 The death of Consort Ding brought about a disastrous effect in Xiao Tong's relationship with his father, however.
 Xiao Tong sought out an appropriate place to bury Consort Ding, but while he was doing so, a landowner bribed the eunuch Yu Sanfu (俞三副) into convincing Emperor Wu that that piece of land would bring good fortune for the emperor, and so Emperor Wu bought the land and buried Consort Ding there.
 However, once Consort Ding was buried, a Taoist monk informed Xiao Tong that he believed that the land would bring ill fortune for Consort Ding's oldest son—Xiao Tong.
-Xiao Tong therefore allowed the monk to bury a few items intended to dissolve the ill fortune, such as wax gooses, at the position reserved for the oldest son.
+Xiao Tong therefore allowed the monk to bury a few items intended to dissolve and defuse the ill fortune, such as wax geese, at the position reserved for the oldest son.
 Later on, when one of Xiao Tong's attendants, Bao Miaozhi (鮑邈之), was squeezed out of Xiao Tong's inner circles by another attendant, Wei Ya (魏雅), he, in resentment, reported to Emperor Wu that Wei had carried out sorcery on Xiao Tong's behalf.
-When Emperor Wu investigated, waxed gooses were found, and Emperor Wu became surprised and angry, and wanted to investigate further.
+When Emperor Wu investigated, waxed geese were found, and Emperor Wu became surprised and angry, and wanted to investigate further.
 He only stopped the investigation when he was advised to do so by the prime minister Xu Mian, executing only the Taoist monk who had suggested the burial of wax gooses.
-Xiao Tong became humiliated in the affair, and was never able to clear himself completely in his father's eyes.
+Xiao Tong was humiliated in the affair, and was never able to clear himself completely in his father's eyes.

-Xiao Tong died in 531.
+Xiao Tong died in May 531.
 Even when he was very ill, because he was afraid to make Emperor Wu be concerned about him, he still personally wrote submissions to his father.
 After his death, Emperor Wu personally attended his wake and buried him at a tomb appropriate for an emperor.
 He also summoned Xiao Tong's oldest son, Xiao Huan (蕭歡) the Duke of Huarong back to the capital Jiankang, preparing to create Xiao Huan crown prince to replace his father.
-However, still resentful over the wax goose affair, he hesitated for days without carrying out the creation, and finally did not do so.
+However, still resentful over the wax geese affair, he hesitated for days without carrying out the creation, and finally did not do so.
 Instead, against popular opinion, he created Xiao Tong's younger brother, also by Consort Ding, Xiao Gang crown prince.
-In 551, when Xiao Gang, then emperor (as Emperor Jianwen) but under control and virtual house arrest by the general Hou Jing, Hou, to try to show off his power, deposed Emperor Jianwen and made Xiao Tong's grandson Xiao Dong the Prince of Yuzhang emperor.
+In 551, when Xiao Gang, then emperor (as Emperor Jianwen) but under control and virtual house arrest by the revolting general Hou Jing, Hou, to try to show off his power, deposed Emperor Jianwen and made Xiao Tong's grandson Xiao Dong the Prince of Yuzhang emperor.
 It was then that Xiao Tong was posthumously honored an emperor.